hashicorp/terraform-provider-aws/website/docs/d/vpc_ipam_pools.html.markdown

 ## Attribute Reference

-In addition to all of the arguments above, the following attributes are exported:
+This data source exports the following attributes in addition to the arguments above:

 * `ipam_pools` - List of IPAM pools and their attributes.
 See below for details